 Ancient man considered the tides an occult or magical influence of these heavenly bodies.
 Now that we recognize that all motions of planets and their satellites are due to the universal gravitational force, we can better understand this connection in detail, removing its mystery.

-The tide synchronized with the moon is the largest about 2.2 times greater than that due to the sun, so we will confine our attention to it.
 Why is there usually a high tide when the moon is high in the sky, and also when the moon is on the opposite side of the earth?
 One often sees "explanations" that speak of "the moon pulling on the water".
 It's not that simple.
 The moon's gravitational force on earth acts on all parts of the earth with nearly the same force, differing by only about 7% on the sides of earth nearest and farthest from the moon.
 And the differences from ocean surface to bottom are far smaller.
-But it's those small difference that are responsible for the tidal force or tide-raising force that distorts the earth's shape and the bodies of water on it.
+But it's those small differences that are responsible for the tidal force or tide-raising force that distorts the earth's shape and the bodies of water on it.

 One way to get a feeling for the size and direction of these tidal forces is to use vector polygons to calculate the difference between the gravitational force the moon exerts at a point on earth and the force it would exert at the center of the earth.
 When this is done, a picture such as this emerges:

 The vectors in this diagram are usually called "tidal forces", but they are not themselves gravitational forces.
 They represent the differences between gravitational forces measured over distance.
-They represent the deforming effect of gravitational forces upon the surface of the earth.
-Don't forget that such deformations are also occuring throughout the volume of the earth.
+They show the deforming effect of gravitational forces upon the surface of the earth.
+Such deformations are also occuring throughout the volume of the earth.

 These forces act on the earth's volume in two ways: (1) They stretch the earth along the earth-moon line, and (2) they move materials, especially fluid materials like water, toward the earth-moon line.
-Both of these effects contribute to two tidal bulges on opposite sides of the earth.
+The second effect is dominant for ocean water, and contributes to two tidal bulges on opposite sides of the earth.
 This is the reason for the tidal bulges, and it is these bulges that drive the periodicity of the shoreline tides that we observe while basking on the beach, as the earth turns on its axis underneath these tidal bulges.

 While gravitational forces depend on the inverse square of distance, these tidal forces, being differences in force over lengh, depend on the inverse cube of distance.
 That's why tidal forces on earth due to the sun are much smaller than those due to the moon.
 Even though the sun's mass is very much greater than the moon's mass its distance from earth is much greater than the moon's distance.
 [The reader may wish to do a "back of the envelope" calculation here.]

 Note that gravitational forces alone are responsible for the tides.
-Some textbooks confuse the matter by talking about "effects due to rotation".
-Rotation of the earth does indeed cause an "equatorial" bulge extending entirely around the earth.
-This is quite different from tides.
+Some textbooks confuse the matter by talking about "effects due to rotation" or due to "inertia" or "centrifugal force".
+Rotation of the earth does indeed cause an "equatorial" bulge of land and sea, extending entirely around the earth.
+This is quite different from lunar and solar induced tides.
 For one thing, the equatorial bulge is constant in shape, and not in any way related to the position of the moon or sun.
 The lunar tides are an additional distortion added to that equatorial bulge, and they are relatively fixed in position relative to the moon, not to the earth.

-But one effect of rotation does matter—a lot.
-If the rotating earth had no continents, oceans would still experience friction with the ocean floor, and their tidal bulges would be displaced from the earth-moon line.
-But when the oceans are confined by surrounding continents, the water reflects from shorelines, persistent ocean currents are established, and significantly large additional variations of water level are superimposed on the tidal bulges.
+When the oceans are confined by surrounding continents, the ocean water reflects from shorelines, persistent ocean currents are established, and significantly large additional variations of water level are superimposed on the tidal bulges.
 These "sloshing effects" are complicated, but are still driven by the simpler considerations we have discussed above.